 To remedy that injustice—and perhaps to stave off future litigation—in October 2016 the Archdiocese of New York announced that it had established a fund to compensate victims of sexual abuse at the hands of its priests: the Independent Reconciliation and Compensation Program, or IRCP.

 The IRCP is headed up by mediator Kenneth Feinberg, who has also handled compensation funds for victims of 9/11, the Boston Marathon bombing, and the shooting at the Pulse nightclub in Orlando.

 The program may bring relief to many victims, but it doesn’t give them much time to obtain it.
-The 200 victims who have already come forward with claims of abuse have until January 31, 2017 to enroll in the compensation program.
-Starting February 1, 2017, new victims may enroll.
+The 200 victims who had already come forward with claims of abuse had until January 31, 2017 to enroll in the compensation program.

 About the IRCP